Stain Solution is ideal for protein and tannin stains, such as wine, coffee, ink, grass, urine, blood, and old, set-in stains such as pit stains.

 For especially sweaty, dirty, or musty items, add 2 capfuls of All-Purpose Bleach Alternative and use a normal cycle.

 Machine dry at a medium setting, or hang to dry.

-Lyocell is resistant to wrinkles; if any wrinkles appear, we recommend steaming for the best and safest finish.
-To iron, hover over the item using the steam setting, or press using a warm setting.
+Lyocell can wrinkle but is resistant to wrinkles; if any wrinkles appear, we recommend steaming for the best and safest finish.
+Lyocell ironing is simple, just hover over the item using the steam setting, or press using a warm setting.

 To freshen between wearings, spritz with Delicate Spray.